 We got Andy and Emily up as quickly as we could and started packing up everything possible.
 We let Pete sleep as long as we possibly could, but finally, I had to wake him up.
 The poor guy.
 By the time he was awakened, everything, and I mean EVERYTHING was out of the tent but him and his sleeping bag!
 I’m glad he didn’t wake up on his own and think we had abandoned him!

 We broke camp by 7:30.
 Steve and I were impressed that the kids got moving so quickly.
 We made it up to the camp store, got coffee, and headed up to the rim to make it to the check in point for our boat trip by 9.
-As we drove past the first turnout on Rim drive, we got our first look at Crater Lake.
-It is SO BEAUTIFUL!!
-The blue colors of the lake are stunning.
-They say it is the deepest lake in the US, and it is the most pure water in all of the world.
-Nothing but snowfall runoff goes into it, so it stays pure.
-Scientists have been able to see almost 600ft down which is a world record for clarity.
+As we drove past the first turnout on Rim drive,

 It was quite a trek going 600 ft up to the top, with plenty of rests for poor Peter who was still exhausted from his partial night of sleep!
 It was also very narrow, with an angled drop straight down.
 Having Pete walking with us frazzled my nerves, but the views were amazing!
 We finally made it to the top of the cone, found a shady spot and had our lunch.
 What a view for lunch!
 After that, we walked around the cone and then came back down the way we had come up.
 Not surprisingly, going down was a lot easier than going up.